 - a.
-AES Operations Commander shall exercise command and control of evacuation and fire-fighting operations and take charge at the Fire Command Centre or the affect area.
-He shall hand over command and control to the SCDF OIC upon his arrival. - b.
-AES Operations Commander shall coordinate and ensure that all evacuees are directed to the nearest assembly area.
-All evacuees shall be requested to remain in the assembly areas until further instruction provided by AES/APD/SCDF.
+Exercise command and control of evacuation and fire-fighting operations and take charge at the Fire Command Centre or the affect area. - b.
+Handover command and control to the SCDF OIC upon SCDF arrival. - c.
+Ensure that all evacuees are directed to the nearest assembly area if evacuation is required.